Catlateral Damage

 Catlateral Damage is a first-person video game in which the player plays as a cat.
 The goal of the game is to knock as many of the player character's owner's belongings onto the floor as possible.
-There are game modes in which the player can either race against the clock and get a certain number of items onto the floor as fast as they can, score as many points in a 2-minute time-frame, or a free play mode where there is no clock and there are no points.
+There are game modes in which the player can race against the clock and get a certain number of items onto the floor as fast as they can, score as many points as possible in two minutes, or play freely with no clock and no points.

 Development

 The original version of Catlateral Damage was created for the August 2013 7DFPS game jam.
 Development for a full release began in September 2013.

 On 13 January 2014, Catlateral Damage was released on Steam's "Steam Greenlight" service.
 There was a Kickstarter campaign for the game that ran between 16 June 2014 and 11 July 2014.
 The full version of the game was released on Steam on 27 May 2015.

-Reception
+A "Remeowstered" version was released in September 2021 for platforms including Xbox One and the Series consoles.

+Release and reception

 Original release

+Catlateral Damage received mixed to positive reviews upon release.

 BuzzFeeds Joseph Bernstein reviewed the original Catlateral Damage favorably citing "If you have ever wanted to know what it is like to be a little feline menace, this is your chance."

 Kotakus Luke Plunkett reviewed the original Catlateral Damage as "as accurate a cat simulator as you'll ever play."

 Rock, Paper, Shotguns Nathan Grayson reviewed the original Catlateral Damage as "basic and inconsequential as can be, and that's exactly what I wanted from it.
 Be a cat.
 Do total jerkstore asshole cat things.
 The end."